Seanergy Maritime Holdings Corp – Consenus Indicates Potential 412.5% Upside

-Seanergy Maritime Holdings Corp with ticker code (SHIP) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 1.14 and 0.5 calculating the average target price we see 0.82.
-Given that the stocks previous close was at 0.16 this now indicates there is a potential upside of 412.5%.
-The 50 day MA is 0.18 and the 200 day moving average is 0.41.
-The market cap for the company is $18m.
-You can visit the company’s website by visiting: http://www.seanergymaritime.com
+Seanergy Maritime Holdings Corp found using ticker (SHIP) have now 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 1.14 and 0.5 with a mean TP of 0.82.
+Now with the previous closing price of 0.16 this would imply there is a potential upside of 412.5%.
+The day 50 moving average is 0.17 while the 200 day moving average is 0.41.
+The market capitalisation for the company is $19m.
+Company Website: http://www.seanergymaritime.com

 Seanergy Maritime Holdings Corp., an international shipping company, engages in the seaborne transportation of dry bulk commodities worldwide.
 It owns a fleet of ten Capesize bulk carriers with a cargo-carrying capacity of approximately 1,748,581 deadweight tons and an average fleet age of 11 years.
 The company is headquartered in Athens, Greece.